-The figures reflecting monetary amounts in the SFCR are presented in Euro (€) unless otherwise stated.
+The figures reflecting monetary amounts in the SFCR are presented in thousands of Euros (€ thousand) unless otherwise stated.

 In case IFRS figures are disclosed, the figures are prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS-EU").